- Dr. Brian Abelson DC

 Below are examples of manual therapy approaches that we could use depending on the specific needs of each patient.
 Note: These videos are for demonstration purposes only, MSR procedures should only be performed by a qualified practitioner.

-5 Point Shoulder Joint Mobilization - Part 1: In this video Dr. Abelson demonstrates the Motion Specific Release "5 Point Shoulder Joint Mobilization" protocol.
+5 Point Shoulder Joint Mobilization - Part 1: In this video I demonstrate the Motion Specific Release "5 Point Shoulder Joint Mobilization" protocol.
 When we think of the shoulder, we often think of it as being just one joint.
 In reality, we must consider five different joints.
 Understanding the inter‐relationships between the structures in these five joints will play a critical role in successfully resolving shoulder injuries.
-(This video will be public on August 11/2020)

 5 Point Shoulder Joint Mobilization - Part 2:

 6 ‐ Point MSR Rotator Cuff Protocol: The rotator cuff is made up of four major muscles and their associated tendons: supraspinatus, infraspinatus, teres minor, and the subscapularis.
 This group of muscles is also referred to as the SITS muscles (the first letter of their names).
 The SITS muscles are involved in almost every type of shoulder movement.
 It is extremely important to have strong, flexible, and balanced SITS muscles in order to maintain optimal shoulder function.

 Frozen Shoulder is a condition that I often treat concurrently with the a medical practitioner.
 Manual Therapy, with exercise, and in combination with anti-inflammatory medications and glenohumeral joint injections can often help break the pain-cycle much faster.